-One day of summer session is computed as equal to one week of regular session.
+One day of summer session is equivalent to one week of regular session.
 Summer school is charged at the rate of 25% per day.
-Summer online courses may have a withdrawal fee assessed if a student drops the course after the educational resources have been shipped.
+Summer online courses may have a withdrawal fee assessed if a student drops the course after the educational resources have been shipped or an EBook has been viewed.
 If the unused, unmarred educational resources are returned to the University, the withdrawal fee may be removed.